Everybody rides for free on Miami's Metromover to various locations throughout Downtown

-Trips start at $2.25 and can be purchased with a pre-paid, rechargeable EASY Card or EASY Ticket at Metrorail stations or online.
+Metrorail trip fares start at $2.25 (discount fares being as low as $1.10) and can be purchased with a pre-paid, rechargeable EASY Card or EASY Ticket at any Metrorail station or you can purchase online.
+Fair warning, you’ll need an Easy Card or Ticket as the fare gates do not accept cash.
 Unlimited daily passes, weekly passes and monthly passes are also available.
-For help planning your trip, check out the Metrorail map or download the Miami-Dade Transit Tracker app.
+There is also EASY Pay, a smartphone application that lets you purchase tickets for buses and trains within the Miami-Dade Transit system.

-Metromover is great for visitors staying near Downtown Miami and wanting to explore some of the city’s most popular attractions like AmericanAirlines Arena (home of the Miami Heat and lots of popular concerts), Museum Park (home of Pérez Art Museum Miami and the Patricia and Phillip Frost Museum of Science) as well as the Art & Entertainment District (where you’ll find the Adrienne Arsht Center for the Performing Arts).
+Metromover is great for visitors staying or traveling in Downtown Miami with an itch to explore some of the city’s most popular attractions in the area.
+The Metromover quickly drops you off near the AmericanAirlines Arena, home of the Miami Heat and lots of popular concerts; Museum Park, home of the Pérez Art Museum Miami and the Patricia and Phillip Frost Museum of Science; as well as the Art & Entertainment District where you’ll find the Adrienne Arsht Center for the Performing Arts.

-Miami's City Buses and Free Trolley Rides
+Miami's City Buses

-Bus rides start at $2.25 per trip and the easiest way to pay is to use an EASY Card or EASY Ticket, available for purchase online and at select stations.
-Some bus routes operate 24 hours a day, but we recommend checking individual route schedules for hours of operation and specific schedules just in case.
+Bus rides start at $2.25 per trip.
+Like the Metrorail, the easiest way to pay for a bus ride is with an EASY Card or EASY Ticket.
+Visitors can purchase these online and at select stations.
+Some bus routes operate 24 hours a day, but check individual route schedules for hours of operation and specific schedules just in case.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.

 Share the Love: We'd love to see your photos!
 Share them with us on Facebook, Twitter or Instagram and don’t forget to use the hashtag: #FoundInMiami.